Sistine Chapel and Vatican Museums Guided Tour Highlights

 Important Information

-Tickets must be redeemed with a Big Bus Tours staff member prior to the tour so that you can select your preferred tour time (subject to availability) and language.
+After purchase, you will be emailed by our local team with your tour time (subject to availability) for your selected day.
 Note that tours are not available on Sundays and public holidays.
 Please wear comfortable footwear, and dress apprpriately for your visit - low-cut or sleeveless tops, short skirts, shorts and hats are not permitted.

 History of the Vatican Museums